jpinedev/pb-finalproject-craftyfarming/README.md

 # Crafty Farmer
 ## Project Description
-Plant fruits, vegetables, and ...meat?
+Plant seeds, water, and harvest plants.

-How you grow your plants matters; take steps to process the food before it finishes growing.
-Eg. when growing wheat, if you crush it, it will turn into flower.

 Combine two plants by dragging one on the other.

-Choose to harvest the item in it's intermediate state or continue crafting.

-Unlock access to new seeds (ingredient checkpoints), to make longer recipies easier.
+Unlock access to a new seeds by successfully crafting, growing, and harvesting plants.

+Keep an encyclopedia of all seed/plant types.
+Harvest each plant to record plant information.

-Goal: Grow all food items in the game.
+Goal: Successfully harvest all food items in the game.
-Keep an encyclopedia of all successfully grown foods (shows progress until completion)

 ## How To Play:
-> #### Alert:
-> Some controls and features listed below are not yet implemented.

 #### Controls:
-- Select active tool using mouse
+- Click on Soil to Till
 - Select seed to plant with left and right arrow keys
-- Click on a tile to interact (see *[Result of Interacting with Tiles](#result-of-interacting-with-tiles)* for details)
+  - Click on Tilled Soil to plant selected seed
+- Select watering can using mouse
+  - Click/drag to water plants while watering can is equipped
+  - Click any UI below farm to unequip watering can
+- Click and Drag plant onto Tilled Soil to transplant (move plant)
+- Click and Drag plant onto Compost button to remove a plant
-- Click and Drag plants onto each other to craft
+- Click and Drag plants onto each other to combine/craft
+- Click on fully grown plant to harvest
 - Enter/Return - advance time by one day
 - Backspace/Delete - reset farm (must advance time to apply reset)

-> ###### Tile States:
-> - Soil (light brown)
-> - Tilled (light brown with circle of dark brown)
-> - Planted (light brown with growing plant over it)
-> - Watered (dark brown with growing plant over it)

-> ###### Result of Interacting with Tiles:
-> - Soil -> Tilled
-> - Tilled + Growable -> Planted
-> - Planted + Watering Can -> Watered
-> - Planted (ready to harvest) -> Soil
+- Click on the active seed UI to open Plantpedia (plant encyclopedia)

-#### Disclaimer:
+> #### Disclaimer:
-*Plants must be watered overnight to grow/delay spoiling until ripe.*
+> *Plants must be watered overnight to grow/delay spoiling until ripe.*

 ## Roadmap: